MikaelElkiaer/jekyll-now/_posts/2019-08-11-dotnet-docker-service.md

 ### Creating a non-loop service
 In other cases, it might not be neccesary with a loop to have the service go forever.
-Perhaps the service starts some background threads for subscribing to a message queue or another asynchronous communication form.
+Perhaps the service starts some background threads for subscribing to a message queue or another asynchronous form of communication.

 For this it is possible to instead set up the background thread and then utilize `Task.Delay` again, but without an actual delay and instead only relying on the `CancellationToken` to stop the service.
 ```csharp